 In one negative post from a dissatisfied customer, lies the potential to ruin your brand image.
 With that in mind, it’s vital you provide the best customer service possible.

 “A satisfied customer is the best business strategy of all.”
-These wise words, said by famous business author Michael LeBoeuf, sum up the importance of customer service for the success of any venture.
+The wise words of business author Michael LeBoeuf, summing up the importance of customer service for the success of any venture.

 According to the Microsoft State of Global Customer Service report for 2016, “97% of customers say customer service is very important to them.
 Interestingly, by 2020, customer experience has been predicted to take over price and product as the key brand differentiator.

-Let's have a look at 11 best practices that you should consider when providing incredible customer service to your customers.
+Let's have a look at the 13 practices you should consider when creating incredible customer service at your business.

 1. Develop a multichannel strategy

-Multichannel strategy blends different promotional and distribution channel, positioning you to reach, connect and build rapport with your customers.
+A multichannel strategy blends different promotional and distribution channels, positioning you to reach, connect, and build rapport with your customers.
 An effective multichannel strategy is often optimized for results — that’s the end goal.